What do D, E&I strategies have to do with high-performance work cultures?

 Measure your progress

 Most businesses are no stranger to measuring results; measuring the progress of your D, E&I strategy is no different.
 Success within business can be attributed to processes and actions that stimulate sustainable growth.
 Despite this, the success and progression of many companies’ D, E&I strategies seem to have stagnated from the perspective of UK workers.
 A recent survey found that 74% of workers knew that their company had implemented diversity programmes, but only 33% of those who were meant to benefit said they had gained anything from the initiative.

 To measure your progress, you need to evaluate where you are now and cite goals that you can work towards through your strategy.
 This will give you an idea of how effective the strategy is and how quickly it’s progressing.
 When setting goals, ensure you strike a balance between both diversity and inclusion targets.
 After all, you may well have a diverse workforce, but does everyone feel comfortable and empowered to put forward their opinions to drive innovation and success?

 Listen to experts

-As well as identifying opportunities for improvement by yourself, it’s always useful to consult experts who have substantial experience in helping organisations to build the business case for D&I. By taking this approach, you should be able to develop a watertight D&I strategy founded on a proven track record of success.
+As well as identifying opportunities for improvement by yourself, it’s always useful to consult experts who have substantial experience in helping organisations to build the business case for D, E&I. By taking this approach, you should be able to develop a watertight D, E&I strategy founded on a proven track record of success.

-Overall, there’s clearly a lot more businesses could be doing to achieve growth and innovation by establishing an effective D&I strategy.
+Overall, there’s clearly a lot more businesses could be doing to achieve growth and innovation by establishing an effective D, E&I strategy.
 A robust strategy will improve inclusive behaviours and create a culture of high performance for all, which will in turn, benefit the business significantly.
-If you want your business to maintain its competitive edge, adopting an effective D&I strategy should be a priority – and when you fully understand what D&I can do for your business, there’s no question of whether it’s an option or not.
+If you want your business to maintain its competitive edge, adopting an effective D, E&I strategy should be a priority – and when you fully understand what D, E&I can do for your business, there’s no question of whether it’s an option or not.